spotinst/help/src/docs/administration/sso-access-control/account-level-sso.md

 # Account Level SSO

 Assign Account Permissions with SAML Attribute.
-For account level login, it is possible to grant a user permissions to accounts per [user role](administration/users/) and per [access policy](administration/access-policies/).
+For account level login, it is possible to grant a user permission's to accounts per [user role](administration/users/) and per [access policy](administration/access-policies/).
 These are defined using SAML attributes.
 The attributes allow login to different accounts by the same user and the same IDP app while setting the roles dynamically on each request.

 ## Account and Role